kiplongu/GitLab-Security-Essentials/Configure SAST, Secret Detection, and DAST/README.md

 Since the vulnerabilities do exist in the code, click the checkbox next to each vulnerability.
 In the Set status dropdown, click Confirm.
 Click Change status.

+# Task I. Create a Branch and Merge Request
+You’ll need a branch and an MR to fix the RSA private key vulnerability.

+Navigate to Code > Branches.

+Click the New branch button.

+Name the branch fix-rsa.

+Leave the Create from dropdown as the default value main.

+Click the Create branch button.

+You’ll be returned to the Files page for the fix-rsa branch.
+Click the file main.py.

+In the top right above the code, navigate to Edit > Edit single file.

+The code currently looks like this.

+gitlab_token = 'glpat-hC5G3PrMaZ7UkVZhxhnx'
+rsa_data = '''
+-----BEGIN RSA PRIVATE KEY-----
+Proc-Type: 4,ENCRYPTED
+DEK-Info: DES-EDE3-CBC,86C3F4011519BFBB
+PxyzMAlAmEu/Qkx9nPh696SU7/MjXpCpOnfFiijLhJumNcRlWgsOiI9rfwlkh4aN
+-----END RSA PRIVATE KEY-----
+'''

+print("Attempting to connect to the server") print("Application authentication was successful") Remove the first two variables to get the following result.

+print("Attempting to connect to the server") print("Application authentication was successful")
+In this example, we remove the token and API key.
+If these values are needed for the code to function, they are often stored as environment variables (or CI variables) rather than written into the code.
+Doing this helps prevent leaking this data to anyone who can view the code.

+Click the Commit changes button.

+At the top of the change confirmation page, click the Create merge request button.

+Leave all of the fields at their default values, then click the Create merge request button.

+On the merge request page, wait for the pipeline to complete.

+Once the pipeline completes, the security scan will display in the merge request.
+Click the Full report button.

+You may need to refresh the page for the security scan to show.

+Examine the report.
+You should no longer see any vulnerabilities.

+Although we have removed the keys in this merge request, they may still exist in the repository history.
+It is always advised to rotate keys if they are ever detected in a repository.